| S (continued) |

 - a gauche Stella's self-sacrificing renunciation scene

-with Helen Morrison (Barbara O'Neil) in which she suggests giving
+with Helen Morrison (Barbara O'Neil) in which she suggested giving

 up her daughter for a better life